While you may have started your education elsewhere, we’re happy you’re considering the Smith School and University of Maryland as your next step.

-Please go to the Transfer Credit Services website and click on transfer course database to locate your previous school.
+Please go to the Transfer Credit Services website and click on the transfer course database to locate your previous school.
 You can see if courses from your previous institution transfer to the University of Maryland College Park, and if they are equivalent to UM courses.

 How will I know for sure that I will be admitted?
 May I indicate a preference for program location?

 You will be evaluated for admission in a competitive pool of other applicants for the same semester.
 You may indicate your preference of program location in your cover letter.
-However, the admission committee will offer placement to either College Park or Shady Grove business program, based upon capacity in the program and the strength of your application.
+However, the admission committee will offer placement to either College Park or Shady Grove business program, based upon the capacity in the program and the strength of your application.
 While we understand the preference of many students to study on the main campus, currently space limitations prevent us from accommodating all of the admitted students at the Smith School at College Park.

 If I am not admitted, may I apply again the next semester?

-You can apply once only to each program location—College Park or Shady Grove.
+You can apply once only to each program location — College Park or Shady Grove.
 You may apply to Shady Grove and to College Park at the same time, indicating your 1st preference.

 Who can I talk with to assess my chances of admission to the Smith School?

 Throughout the academic year, the Smith School hosts Smith Transfer information sessions specifically for interested transfer students.
-Check the Smith Transfer information session page for specific dates and to register for a session.
+Check the Smith transfer information session page for specific dates and to register for a session.

-All Smith Undergraduate Fellows programs are restricted to BMGT majors.
+All Smith undergraduate fellows programs are restricted to BMGT majors.
 As a prospective student, you may access the Smith website and submit your application online.
 Your acceptance would be provisional, based upon the final admission decision.
-For more information and to apply, please visit our Fellows Program website.
+For more information and to apply, please visit our fellows program website.